eclipse-ibeji/ibeji/docs/design/README.md

 ### Overview

-The initial Provider will provide the functionality needed by the proof-of-concept, implementing one resource - the AmbientAirTemperature property.
+The initial Providers will implement simple resources - the AmbientAirTemperature property and the send_notification command.

 ### Interfaces

-A Provider supports a gRPC interface for subscribing to resource's data feeds, unsubscribing, request a resource's value and setting a resource's value.
+A Provider supports a gRPC interface for subscribing to resource's data feeds, unsubscribing from a resource's data feed, requesting a resource's value, setting a resource's value and invoking a command.

 ### Activities